Contents

 }

 Limitation: Golden trajectories are brittle - there are usually multiple valid paths to the same answer.
+Demanding a specific tool-call sequence unnecessarily punishes an agent that finds a valid unanticipated approach.

 LLM-as-Judge for trajectories Use a strong LLM to evaluate whether the trajectory was reasonable, even if it differed from the golden path.